matrix-org/synapse/docs/user_directory.md

 # User Directory API Implementation

-The user directory is maintained based on the 'visible' users of a homeserver - i.e. ones which are local to the server and ones which any local user shares a room with.
+The user directory is maintained based on users that are 'visible' to the homeserver - i.e. ones which are local to the server and ones which any local user shares a room with.